jssteinberg/hackline.vim/README.md

 # hackline.vim

 *An opinionated statusline (in beta---things may break) for grownups.
-Mostly in vimscript.
-Easy for you to copy and hack.
+Easy to copy and hack.
 Originally a fork of [skyline.vim](https://github.com/ourigen/skyline.vim).*

-* Mode is minimal to barely tell you what mode it is, or do you need a spoon you noob!
-(Then turn it off and use native showmode).
+* Minimal mode flag for pros, or turn it off and use native showmode.
 * No themes available or needed---uses usual Vim highlight groups.
 Has good contrast for horizontal splits.
-* Should work out of the box---so no need for patched font, or are you that shallow?
+* No icons or need for patched font.
-* Word and line count modules (from skyline.vim), perfect Vimmers that are writers.
+* Word and line count modules (from skyline.vim), nice for writers.

 Plugins integrations: